BMW R11

-The BMW R 11 was the first touring motorcycle in the 750cc class manufactured by the German Motorcycle with a pressed-steel frame in duplex form, in the vein of the Neander motorcycle of Ernst Neumann-Neander.
+The BMW R 11 was the first touring motorcycle in the 750cc class manufactured by the German motorcycle manufacturer BMW with a pressed-steel frame in duplex form, in the vein of the Neander motorcycle of Ernst Neumann-Neander.

 7,500 R 11 motorcycles were produced between 1930 and 1934.

 History

-In 1928, BMW presented with the R 11 and R 16, the first motorcycles with a pressed steel frame.
+At the London Olympic Show in November 1928, BMW presented the R 11 and R 16, their first motorcycles with pressed steel frames.
 In BMW's price lists No. 37 and No. 38 from January and February 1929, the motorcycles were announced for early 1930.
 The motorcycles were no longer listed in March 1929's price list No. 39.
 Delivery of the motorcycles first began in Germany in the summer of 1930.

 Mechanics

 Engine

-Its M 56 engine was a four-stroke two-cylinder valve-in-block boxer engine.
+Its longitudinally mounted M 56 engine was a four-stroke two-cylinder valve-in-block boxer engine.

+Construction

+The engine housing could be opened horizontally.
+An intermediate gear above the crankshaft drove the camshaft, which was located one level higher and in turn drove the ignition system on the next level via a timing chain.
+In the predecessor R 62, the ignition system was still driven by a gear from the camshaft.

+The camshaft opened the valves via short sliding tappets.

 Cylinder

 The gray iron cylinder had removable aluminium cylinder heads and radial cooling fins.

+Carburetor

+The carburetor, designed in-house by BMW, sucked air in through the flywheel housing.

+The mixture composition, choke, was adjusted using a lever on the right-hand side of the handlebars.

 Transmission

 The R 11 had a manual transmission with a driveshaft on the right side of the unsprung rear wheel.

+BMW referred to the power transmission as a Kardanantrieb, German for a transmission using a universal joint — technically speaking, it was merely a shaft drive to the rear wheel, as there were no universal joints.

+The horizontally split gearbox housing was bolted directly to the engine.
+The input shaft with three gears was driven directly by the single-plate dry clutch in the flywheel of the crankshaft.
+The output shaft drove the drive shaft via a rag joint in direct extension.

 The kickstarter was operated at a right angle to the vehicle's longitudinal axis.